justinalm/justinalm.github.io/about.markdown

         <div class="fn center w-100 w-60-ns ph4 lh-copy ">
             <h3 class="mv0"><strong>Interface Designer – <a href="http://www.steamclock.com/">Steamclock Software</a></strong></h3>
             <p class="mt0 silver"><strong><em>Dec.
 2012 — Jan.
 2015</em></strong></p>
-            <p>As an interface designer at Steamclock Software, my work involves strategy, information architecture, wire-framing, visual design of user interface, and the design and production of marketing material of various formats.
-Half of my time at Steamclock is spent designing the products <a href="http://www.steamclock.com/weddingdj/">WeddingDJ</a> and <a href="http://www.steamclock.com/partymonster/">PartyMonster</a>.
-The other half of my time is spent on <a href="http://www.steamclock.com/services/">consulting and design</a>.</p>
+            <p>As an interface designer at Steamclock Software, my work involved strategy, information architecture, wire-framing, visual design of user interfaces, and the design and production of marketing materials of various formats.
+Half of my time at Steamclock was spent designing the products <a href="http://www.steamclock.com/weddingdj/">WeddingDJ</a> and <a href="http://www.steamclock.com/partymonster/">PartyMonster</a>.
+The other half of my time was spent on <a href="http://www.steamclock.com/services/">consulting and design</a>.</p>
         </div>
         <div class="fn center w-100 w-60-ns ph4 lh-copy ">
             <h3 class="mv0"><strong>Contract Designer – <a href="http://freeagencycreative.com/">Free Agency Creative</a></strong></h3>